Eva Watson-Schütze: Life

 She was born as Eva Lawrence Watson in Jersey City, New Jersey on September 16, 1867.
 Her parents were Dr. John and Mary Lawrence Watson, whose family had come from Scotland.
 She was the youngest of four children, but little else is known about her family or early childhood.

-In 1883, when she was sixteen, she enrolled in the Pennsylvania Academy of the Fine Arts in Philadelphia, where she studied under well-known painter and photographer Thomas Eakins.
-Her interests at that time were watercolor and oil painting, and it’s unknown if she took any interests in Eakins’ photography.
+In 1883, when she was sixteen, she enrolled in the Pennsylvania Academy of the Fine Arts in Philadelphia, where she studied under the well-known painter and photographer Thomas Eakins.
+Her interests at that time were watercolor and oil painting, and it's unknown if she took any interest in Eakins’ photography.

-Around the 1890s Watson began to develop a passion for photography, and soon she decided to make it her career.
+Around the 1890s, Watson began to develop a passion for photography, and soon she decided to make it her career.
 Between 1894 and 1896 she shared a photographic studio with Amelia Van Buren, another Academy alumna, in Philadelphia, and the following year she opened her own portrait studio.
 She quickly became known for her pictorialist style, and soon her studio was known as a gathering place for photographers who championed this aesthetic vision.

-In 1897, she wrote to photographer Frances Benjamin Johnston about her belief in women’s future in photography: "There will be a new era, and women will fly into photography."
+In 1897, she wrote to photographer Frances Benjamin Johnston about her belief in women's future in photography: "There will be a new era, and women will fly into photography."

 In 1898, six of her photographs were chosen to be exhibited at the first Philadelphia Photographic Salon, where she exhibited under the name Eva Lawrence Watson.
 It was through this exhibition that she became acquainted with Alfred Stieglitz, who was one of the judges for the exhibit.

 In 1899, she was elected as a member of the Photographic Society of Philadelphia.
 Photographer and critic Joseph Keiley praised the work she exhibited that year, saying she showed "delicate taste and artistic originality".